 Please familiarize yourself with the following safety information.
-If you have questions, talk to your supervisor, a member of the HMC Employee Safety Committee, Facilities & Maintenance Office or the Human Resources Office.
+If you have questions, talk to your supervisor, the Office of Emergency Preparedness & Safety, the Facilities & Maintenance Office or the Human Resources Office.

-Notify your supervisor or Human Resources (extensions 79700, 74096, 18512) as soon as an injury occurs, even if you do not wish medical treatment.
+Notify your supervisor or Human Resources (extensions 79700, 74096, 74154 or 18512) as soon as an injury occurs, even if you do not wish medical treatment.
 You will be referred to the Disability Administration Office where you will complete forms and be referred for medical treatment, if necessary.
 The injured employee and his/her supervisor must complete report forms whenever an injury occurs.
-If you witness a serious life-threatening injury or illness, call Campus Safety at ext.
-72000
+If you witness a serious life-threatening injury or illness, call Campus Safety at (909) 607-2000

-The Harvey Mudd College Employee Safety Committee requests that you report to your supervisor any unsafe condition you may observe.
+Harvey Mudd College requests that you report to your supervisor any unsafe condition you may observe.
 Supervisors should then contact one of the following:

-If there has been no response from one of the above, after a reasonable amount of time, or if the condition is encountered after regular business hours, on a weekend or holiday, please contact Campus Safety at ext 72000.
+If there has been no response from one of the above, after a reasonable amount of time, or if the condition is encountered after regular business hours, on a weekend or holiday, please contact Campus Safety at (909) 607-2000.

 Report non-urgent situations in writing, including suggested remedies, if any, to: